 The respondent is a 23-year-old Tunisian man.
 At night, between the 6th and 7th of May, he left Edirne with another Tunisian man who is 26 years old.
 Around 4 AM they crossed the Greek–Turkish near Bosna.
 Once in Greece, the two men walked for about five or six days in the mountains.
 Then they walked on a paved road for about 30 kilometres, until they reached Komotini.
 They crossed the town at night time and kept walking along a highway that took them to Xànthi.

-The respondent stated that the two officers pushed him and his friend on the ground, held their hands behind their backs and put them in handcuffs.
-The officers cut the bags that the respondent and his friend were still wearing on their backs with a knife and took their only phone and supplies.
+The respondent stated that the two men pushed him and his friend on the ground, held their hands behind their backs and put them in handcuffs.
+The men cut the bags that the respondent and his friend were still wearing on their backs with a knife and took their only phone and supplies.
 “They ordered us to get up with our hands handcuffed but they didn’t help us”, said the respondent.

-One of the officers was wearing a black uniform and a balaclava.
+One of the men was wearing a black uniform and a balaclava.
 The other one had jeans and a green jacket.
 There was nothing formal to suggest that they were police.
 The officers spoke to each other in Greek and they talked in English to address the respondent and his friend.
 “They asked us if we were in a group or just the two of us and they were laughing at us”, said the respondent.

-Then the officers took the two men in the trunk of their pickup truck, which was parked next to the road, hiding in the trees.
+Then the men took the two men in the trunk of their pickup truck, which was parked next to the road, hiding in the trees.
 The truck was a D-Max Isuzu, with a green stripe running along the body.
 There was nothing written on it and the respondent could not see the colour of the vehicle, nor the license plate, because it was dark and he was forced to keep his eyes on the ground.
 The trunk of the truck was 1×1 metre, and there was no seat to sit on.

 “I could understand a bit from what they were saying.
 They said that they brought cigarettes and tobacco and they laughed because we were scared when they apprehended us”.